 In May 1996, Rhode Island Economic Development Corporation issued \$25,000,000 in revenue bonds on behalf of Fidelity Management Resources for development of infrastructure improvements at a site in Smithfield, Rhode Island to be utilized for Fidelity of Rhode Island, Inc. These bonds are also secured, in part, by the Corporation's capital reserve fund.
 In addition, pursuant to the lease, the Economic Development Corporation entered into an agreement with FMR Rhode Island, Inc., for the Fidelity Management Resources project described above, to secure those bonds, credits are provided for lease payments if certain targeted new job goals are met for the financed project.
 If the job goals are met, the Economic Development Corporation will credit FMR Rhode Island, Inc.'s lease payments and make annual requests to the General Assembly for appropriations which will be used to pay the debt service on this issue.
 In FY 2000, the State's expenditure for this purpose was \$222,176, reflecting approximately 9% of the total debt service.
-It is expected that within two years the full credits will be achieved.
-At June 30, 2001, the outstanding balance was \$24,116,485.
+At June 30, 2002, the outstanding balance was \$23,615,058.

 In November 1997, the Rhode Island Economic Development Corporation issued \$11,000,000 in revenue bonds on behalf of Fleet National Bank for development of infrastructure improvements at a site in Lincoln, Rhode Island to be utilized for Fleet National Bank.
 These bonds are also secured, in part, by the Corporation's capital reserve fund.
 In addition, the State has provided for credits if certain targeted new job goals are met.
 No expenditures have been made to date.
-At June 30, 2001, the outstanding balance was \$10,640,000.
+At June 30, 2002, the outstanding balance was \$10,570,000.

-Bonds secured by the Corporation's capital reserve fund (including bonds for the Collaborative Smithfield Corporation, Fidelity Management Resources and Fleet National Bank described above) carry a moral obligation of the State.
+Bonds secured by the Corporation's capital reserve fund (including bonds for the Dow Chemical Corporation, Fidelity Management Resources and Fleet National Bank described above) carry a moral obligation of the State.
 If at any time, certain reserve funds of the Economic Development Corporation pledged fall below their funding requirements, a request will be made to the General Assembly to appropriate the amount of the deficiency.
 The General Assembly may (but it is not obligated to) appropriate the amount of the deficiency.